 Dr. Francis Fukuyama has served as a member of the Political Science Department at the RAND Corporation in periods from the 1970s to the 1990s.
 In 1981-82 and in 1989, he was a member of the Policy Planning Staff of the US Department of State, first specializing in Middle East affairs, and then as Deputy Director for European political-military affairs.
 In 1981-82 he was also a member of the US delegation to the Egyptian-Israeli talks on Palestinian autonomy.
 From 2001-2004 he served on the President’s Council on Bioethics, established by President George W. Bush.
 Dr. Fukuyama received his B.A. in classics from Cornell University and his Ph.D. in political science from Harvard University.
 From 1996-2000, he was the Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University.

 Dr. Francis Fukuyama is chairman of the editorial board of The American Interest, which he helped to found in 2005.
 He is a senior fellow at the Johns Hopkins SAIS Foreign Policy Institute, and a non-resident fellow at the Carnegie Endowment for International Peace.
 He holds honorary doctorates from Connecticut College, Doane College, Doshisha University and Kansai University in Japan, and Aarhus University in Denmark.
 He is a member of the Board of Trustees of the RAND Corporation, the Board of Directors of the National Endowment for Democracy, and a member of the advisory boards for the Journal of Democracy, the Inter-American Dialogue, and The New America Foundation.
 He is a member of the American Political Science Association and the Council on Foreign Relations.
-He lives with his wife Laura Holmgren in California, and has three children.
+He lives with his wife Laura Holmgren in California and has three children.
 Follow Dr. Fukuyama on Twitter.

 Political Order and Political DecayFrom the Industrial Revolution to the Globalization of Democracy